 Those sets are open by the continuity of $\cro_{\xi}$ and the fact that $\Af$ is open.
 However, it can happen that they are empty - which holds if $x_2\nop y_1,y_2$.

 \bp Let $X$ be a symmetric space.
 The sets $B^{-}_{r,\xi}(y_1,x_2,y_2)$ varying over all $r\in \R$ and all $x_2,y_1,y_2\in \Ftm$ form a subbase of the topology on $\Ftm(X)$ \ep

 \begin{proof} As mentioned, those sets are open.
-Thus we need to show that any open neighborhood $U$ of a point $x\in\Ftm(X)$ contains a open neighborhood $V$ won by finite intersection and arbitrary union of sets of the form $B^{-}_{r,\xi}(y_1,x_2,y_2)$.
+Thus it is enough to show that any open neighborhood $U$ of a point $x\in\Ftm(X)$ contains an open neighborhood $V$ which can be written as a finite intersection of sets of the form $B^{-}_{r,\xi}(y_1,x_2,y_2)$.

 Let $x\in\Ftm(X)$ and let any neighborhood $U$ of $x$ be given.
 We set $K:=\Ftm\backslash U$.
 Then $K$ is compact and $x\notin K$.

 For any $a\in K$, choose $y_a\in\Ftm(X)$ such that $y_a\op a$ and $y_a\nop x$.
 In addition, choose $w_a,z_a\in\Ftm(X)$ such that $w_a\op a,x$ and $z_a\op y_a,w_a$.
 This yields $\cro_{\xi} (x,y_a,z_a,w_a)=-\infty$ and $\cro_{\xi} (a,y_a,z_a,w_a)>r_a$ for some $r_a\in\R$ and hence $x\in B^{-}_{r_a,\xi}(y_a,z_a,w_a)$, $x\notin B^{+}_{r_a,\xi}(y_a,z_a,w_a)$, $a\in B^{+}_{r_a,\xi}(y_a,z_a,w_a)$.